-UEA’s Civil Construction team was tasked with providing a turnkey package to Monadelphous for the management and installation of additional gravity sewer main works for the Sydney Water surcharge program.
-The works consisted of 90 lineal metres of thrust boring and 65 lineal metres of open cut excavation, and ground conditions included Sydney sand, sandstone and clay, as well as groundwater up to depths of five metres.
-Works also required the installation of maintenance holes ranging in a few sizes, from DN1050 and DN1200, up to DN1800 (lined).
-The pipe specification was DN225 & DN300 uPVC SCJ DWV pipe, with three of the five maintenance hole structures constructed over an existing sewer asset.
-The design was provided by ENSure (GHD) for Sydney Water and Monadelphous.
+UEA’s construction team was tasked with providing a turnkey package to Monadelphous for the management and installation of additional gravity sewer main works for the Sydney Water surcharge program.
+The works consisted of 90 lineal metres of thrust boring, 65 lineal metres of open cut excavation, as well as the installation of maintenance holes ranging in size, from DN1050 and DN1200, up to DN1800 (lined).
+Three of the five maintenance hole structures were constructed over an existing sewer asset.

-- Groundwater encountered at close to 5.0 metres in depth in the region of DN1800 MH.
+- Groundwater encountered at close to 5.0 metres deep in the region of DN1800 MH.
 The client supplied a de-watering system and maintained by UEA to enable safe works.

 - An area of high environmental importance with a nearby waterway and a small park.
 UEA minimised the amount of material left on the surface and incorporated the use of large bins for material storage.

 - Higher than average flow conditions during connection, while making the sewer main “live”.

 - House service lines for various utilities (gas, water and sewer) were encountered in unfavourable locations.
 UEA co-ordinated these relocations to ensure works proceeded with minimal delay

 UEA delivered the project within the proposed timeframe and to the highest standard.
 Further works were awarded on the back of this successful project.